 To keep competitors fueled for the race our friends at Mandala Pizza will be slinging their delicious brick oven pies throughout the race!
 Beer will be available for purchase throughout the race.

 Every competitor will receive a pair of custom, laser-etched suede, Wells Lamont Winter gloves!
 Please indicate your preferred size at registration; sizes are limited in quantity so we will do our best to match your preferred size!

 Race registration will be capped at 50 teams and/or solo riders.
 Teams must arrive in a single vehicle, as there is limited parking available on site.
 The venue is open to the public seven days a week from 7 am to 7 pm.

-To join POP, click here.
-All proceeds from POP membership and from race registration go to support our winter grooming operations in Pine Street Woods and the expansion and ongoing maintenance of the Syringa Trail Network, of which Pine Street Woods is a part.
+All proceeds from race registration fees go towards supporting POP's winter grooming operations in Pine Street Woods and VTT and the expansion and ongoing maintenance of the Syringa Trail System, of which Pine Street Woods is a part.